Fujifilm X-E1 vs Sony A7R III

 The A7R III has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.

 Unlike the X-E1, the A7R III has the capacity to capture high quality composite images by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

-Many modern cameras are not only capable of taking still images, but can also record movies.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the A7R III provides a better video resolution than the X-E1.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the A7R III provides a better video resolution than the X-E1.
 It can shoot movie footage at 4K/30p, while the Fujifilm is limited to 1080/24p.

 Feature comparison: Fujifilm X-E1 vs Sony A7R III

 Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the A7R III offers a substantially higher resolution than the one in the X-E1 (3686k vs 2360k dots).
 The following table reports on some other key feature differences and similarities of the Fujifilm X-E1, the Sony A7R III, and comparable cameras.